-This course introduces servicing and ground operations of aircraft, and covers the choice and identification of fuels for both reciprocating and turbine engine powered aircraft and the necessary precautions to observe when fueling an aircraft.
-Since awareness of ground operations and hazards are emphasized in this section, the student is also introduced in-depth, "Safety in the Shop and on the Flight Line."
-This increment also covers the proper procedure for starting reciprocating and turbine engines and the procedures for proper engine run-up, aircraft movement, and tie-down.
+The servicing and ground operation of aircraft is an important function of an aviation maintenance technician, and this chapter of the text covers the choice and identification of fuels for both reciprocating- and turbineengine powered aircraft and the necessary precautions to observe when fueling an aircraft.
+Awareness of ground operations hazards and safety in the shop and on the flight line is emphasized.
+This course also covers the proper procedure for starting reciprocating and turbine engines and the procedures for proper engine run-up, aircraft movement, and tie down.
+Upon completion of this course, the student will be able to recognize turbine fuel and aviation gasoline.
+He or she will be able to start aircraft engines and understand the precautions that must be taken when operating an aircraft engine, moving an aircraft, and securing it for inclement weather.
+This course also covers the human factors aspects of maintaining and working around aircraft.